mosen/salt-osx/README.md

 This gives you control over a large number of aspects of OS X configuration, beyond what a simple command runner would do.

 Because it's a playground at the moment, i wouldnt use it in any official capacity.
+First project just for messing around is to get parity with Apple Remote Desktop functions.

 ## bluetooth ##